 Keep online tactics on schedule.
 Any websites you create - including social media pages - cannot be public before Feb.
-15 and must be hidden, removed or deleted after March 15.
+15.

 Proofread and organize.
 Judges look to see a team's professionalism reflected in an entry that is well structured and thoroughly proofread.
 Judges may deduct points for entries with an unreasonable number of grammar and spelling errors, poor formatting or a disorganized structure.